Employment Opportunities

 Minimum Qualifications:

-Graduation from a standard four-year high school or the equivalent required; Bachelor’s degree from a regionally accredited college or university preferred; one to two years related experience and/or training; or equivalent combination of education and experience.
-Experience in wvOASIS helpful.
+Bachelor’s degree from a regionally accredited college or university required; two to four years of related experience and/or training; or equivalent combination of education and experience.

 Required Knowledge, Skills, and Abilities: